Empower Your Practice

 Map out your current workflows, the good, the bad, and the ugly.
 Pinpoint your biggest bottlenecks and administrative headaches.
 Are you losing hours to manual scheduling?
 Is your billing process riddled with errors?

 Use these pain points to create a prioritised checklist of "must-have" features versus "nice-to-have" additions.
 This document will become your compass for evaluating potential vendors.
-At the same time, you'll need to establish a realistic budget that accounts for subscription fees, potential data migration costs, and any staff training.
+At the same time, you will need to establish a realistic budget that accounts for subscription fees, potential data migration costs, and any staff training.

 Evaluation CriteriaVendor A Score (1-5)Vendor B Score (1-5)Key Considerations